int128/kubelogin/README.md

 This document is for the development version.
 If you are looking for a specific version, see [the release tags](https://github.com/int128/kubelogin/tags).

-Kubelogin supports the following options.
+Kubelogin supports the following options:

 ```
-Options:
+Usage:
+  kubelogin [flags]
+  kubelogin [command]

+Examples:
+  # Login to the provider using authorization code grant.
+  kubelogin

+  # Login to the provider using resource owner password credentials grant.
+  kubelogin --username USERNAME --password PASSWORD

+  # Wrap kubectl and login transparently
+  alias kubectl='kubelogin exec -- kubectl'

+Available Commands:
+  exec        Login transparently and execute the kubectl command
+  help        Help about any command
+  version     Print the version information

+Flags:
       --kubeconfig string              Path to the kubeconfig file
       --context string                 The name of the kubeconfig context to use
       --user string                    The name of the kubeconfig user to use.
 Prior to --context
+      --certificate-authority string   Path to a cert file for the certificate authority
+      --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
+This will make your HTTPS connections insecure
+  -v, --v int                          If set to 1 or greater, it shows debug log
       --listen-port ints               Port to bind to the local server.
 If multiple ports are given, it will try the ports in order (default [8000,18000])
       --skip-open-browser              If true, it does not open the browser on authentication
       --username string                If set, perform the resource owner password credentials grant
       --password string                If set, use the password instead of asking it
-      --certificate-authority string   Path to a cert file for the certificate authority
-      --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
-This will make your HTTPS connections insecure
-  -v, --v int                          If set to 1 or greater, it shows debug log
+  -h, --help                           help for kubelogin
 ```

 It supports the following keys of `auth-provider` in a kubeconfig.